National Committee Members

 Chair

-Will Farrant is a Partner at Ares Management where he is head of the Australian and New Zealand alternative credit business.
+Will Farrant is a Partner at Ares Asia in Sydney where he is head of the Alternative Credit business for the region.
+Alternative Credit focusses on asset-backed financing of all types.

 Matthew O'Hare